yash-sharma1/docs-site/docs/transfer.md

 `Transfer` is the most basic transaction Binance Chain supports, it moves assets among different addresses.

-Please note the fees must be paid first in BNB before the transaction can be executioned.
+Please note the fees must be paid first in BNB before the transaction can be executed.

 ## Account and Balance